Collaborative Piano Program; Accompanist

-Canadian pianist Allison Gagnon directs the Collaborative Piano Program at the North Carolina School of the Arts, where she has combined collaborative activities in performing and teaching since 1998.
+Canadian pianist Allison Gagnon directs the Collaborative Piano Program at the University of North Carolina School of the Arts, where she has combined collaborative activities in performing and teaching since 1998.

 Acclaimed for her performances with both instrumental and vocal colleagues, she has appeared in recital throughout Canada and the United States, and in Europe.
 Her recital partners have included Tadeu Coelho, Ulrich Eichenauer, Lyne Fortin, Joanna G’Froerer, David Jolley, Ning Kam, Nataliya Khoma, Eric Larsen, Jens Lindemann, Nicholas Mann, James Miller, Marcy Rosen, James Sommerville, Angel Stankov, Marilyn Taylor, and Jasper Wood.
 Her performances have been recorded for broadcast on both the English and French networks of the CBC in Canada, and for NPR in the United States, as well as on CD.

 As competition pianist she has partnered several prize-winners at national competitions: in Canada, these have included the CIBC National Competitive Festival, the CMC International Stepping Stone Competition, and the Eckhardt-Gramatté Competition for the Performance of Canadian Music; in the United States, the MTNA National Performance Competitions and the Metropolitan Opera Auditions, as well as both the Young Concert Artists and Concert Artist Guild auditions.
 As opera pianist she has worked with Opera Banff in Alberta, Canada, and as orchestral pianist with the National Youth Orchestra of Canada.
 She was also pianist for both the choral society and orchestra of the Kingston Symphony Association for nine seasons.